Carlos Baxter

 Carlos Baxter (January 15, 1809 – January 28, 1874) was an American politician who served in the Vermont House of Representatives from 1839 to 1841, as a Whig.
 He served as a collector of internal revenue from 1862 to 1867.

 Born in Brownington, Vermont, Baxter's father served in the state house and his brother, Portus Baxter, later served in the United States House of Representatives.
 He was educated at Norwich University and Union College.
-He practiced law in Burlington, Vermont, and had a business venture in Winooski, Vermont.
+He resided in Burlington, Vermont, and used his personal fortune in business ventures.

 Active in state politics, Baxter was elected to the state house and later declined the Whig nomination in 1850.
 The Vermont Whigs elected him to their state committee in 1852, and he was an early member of the Republican Party.

 Early life and education

 Carlos Baxter was born in Brownington, Vermont, on January 15, 1809, to William Baxter and Lydia Ashley.
 His brother, Portus Baxter, was elected to the United States House of Representatives.
 William was a state's attorney and member of the Vermont House of Representatives and left an estate worth $100,000 when he died in 1827.

-Baxter entered Norwich University in 1821, and graduated in 1825.
-Entering the University of Vermont in 1826, he left in his sophomore year to attend Union College, where he graduated with a Bachelor of Arts degree in 1830.
-The University of Vermont gave him a honorary degree in 1847.
+Baxter entered Norwich University in 1821 and graduated in 1825.
+Entering the University of Vermont in 1826, he left in his sophomore year to attend Union College where he graduated with a Bachelor of Arts degree in 1830.
+The University of Vermont gave him an honorary degree in 1847.

 Career

-On December 28, 1832, Baxter was admitted to the bar in Orleans County, Vermont, and later practiced law in Burlington, Vermont.
-He was a part of a business venture that constructed woolen mills in Winooski, Vermont, in 1835.
+On December 28, 1832, Baxter was admitted to the bar in Orleans County, Vermont.
+He moved to Burlington, Vermont, and stopped practicing law and instead used his personal wealth for business investments.
+He was part of a business venture that constructed woolen mills in Winooski, Vermont, in 1835.
 In 1849, Baxter and 30 other men petitioned the state legislature to give them a charter for a railroad.
 He had an income of $5,000 in 1866.

 At the 1836 Whig state convention Baxter was selected to serve as a secretary.
-He was a member of the Whig town committee in Burlington in 1839, and the state committee in 1852.
+He was a member of the Whig town committee in Burlington in 1839 and the state committee in 1852.
 He represented Burlington in the state house from 1839 to 1841.
-Henry Leavenworth was given the Whig nomination for state representative in 1850, but declined and it was instead given to Baxter, who also declined the nomination as he would be away from home for a few months; Leavenworth later accepted the nomination.
+Henry Leavenworth was given the Whig nomination for state representative in 1850, but declined and it was instead given to Baxter, who also declined as he would be away from home for a few months; Leavenworth later accepted the nomination.

-Baxter was one of the early members of the Republican Party.
+An opponent of slavery, Baxter was one of the early members of the Republican Party.
 In the 1860 election, 130 votes in Fairfield, Vermont, were erroneously given to Baxter instead of his brother, who was running for Vermont's 3rd congressional district.
 From 1862 to 1867, Baxter served as the collector of internal revenue for Vermont's 3rd congressional district.
 During the 1872 presidential election he supported Liberal Republican nominee Horace Greeley.